Perez Art Museum Miami at night

 Colony Theater

-DESCRIPTION: A small theater to catch concerts, dance, Indie films and comedy shows; its in a restored Art Deco movie house
+DESCRIPTION: A small theater to catch concerts, dance, Indie films, and comedy shows.
+Movie fans also love that it’s in a restored Art Deco movie house.

 ADDRESS: 1040 Lincoln Road, Miami Beach, FL MAP